-Upper-primary school students are recommended for eMentor by the school and matched with mentors who prepare them for the complex changes in their life during their transition to high school.
+Upper-primary school students are selected for eMentor by the school and teaching staff and matched with mentors.

-Students are pooled from our Rural Program schools which allows us to have a sustained impact between consecutive programs as young, relatable figures in their life and oversee their maths development.
+Students are pooled from our Rural Program schools which allows us to have a sustained impact between consecutive programs as young, relatable figures in their life.
 They are paired with a university mentor who has similar interests to them and can be matched by same-sex on the school's request.

-of mentees said that talking about goals with their RP-Link mentor has made them think about their future
+of mentees said that talking about goals with their mentor has made them think about their future

-Sessions are comprised of a mentoring component and a mathematics component and are 1 hour long.
-The mathematics component comprises of interactive learning activities towards an Australian Curriculum (ACARA) mathematics outcome which the student is struggling with.
+eMentor sessions are 1 hour long.
+The mentoring component is based off the Australian Curriculum General Capability: Personal and Social Capabiltiy.
 Throughout the session both mentors and mentees communicate with one another using video, text and an interactive whiteboard.

 Mentoring topics includes:

 Training and Support

-Mentors are provided with guidebooks and resources and are also encouraged to source both mentoring and tutoring activities beforehand to use during their 1hr sessions relevant to their student, all while provided with support and resources from their eMentor coordinator and fellow eMentors.
+Mentors are provided with guidebooks and resources and are also encouraged to source both mentoring activities relevant to their student.
+Mentors are also provided with support and resources from their eMentor coordinator and fellow eMentors.
 Mentors are provided with headsets and mice but need to have their own laptop with a webcam.

 of mentees now know how to react in a positive way when other people are not nice to them

-We mentor upper-primary students from our Rural Program schools Morawa District High School, East Kalgoorlie Primary School, and Wickham Primary School in the Pilbara.
+We mentor upper-primary students from our Rural Program schools Morawa District High School, Nulsen Primary School and Rangeway Primary School.

 We run our eMentor programs alternating between, and in partnership with Rural Programs to ensure a stronger, more sustained impact with each and every student.